XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ticketcreate.md

 |:-----------------|:-----------------|:------------------|:-------------------|
 | `TicketCount`    | Number           | UInt32            | How many Tickets to create.
 This must be a positive number and cannot cause the account to own more than 250 Tickets after executing this transaction. |

-If the transaction cannot create _all_ of the requested Tickets (either due to the 250-Ticket limit or the [owner reserve](reserves.html)), it fails and creates no Tickets.
+If the transaction cannot create _all_ of the requested Tickets (either due to the 250-Ticket limit or the owner reserve, it fails and creates no Tickets.
 To look up how many Tickets an account currently owns, use the [account_info method][] and check the `account_data.TicketCount` field.
+See [Reserves: Owner Reserves](reserves.html#owner-reserves).

-**Tip:** This transaction increases the sending account's [sequence number][Sequence Number] by 1 _plus_ the number of tickets created (`TicketCount`).
+**Tip:** This transaction increases the sending account's sequence number by 1 _plus_ the number of tickets created (`TicketCount`).
 This is the only transaction that increases an account's sequence number by more than 1.

 ## Error Cases